PDFtoPrinter: Command-line PDF printing

 PDFtoPrinter is a program for printing PDF files from the Windows command line.
 You may download it here.
 The program is designed generally for the Windows command line and also for use with the vDos DOS emulator (see below).

 New version, 19 October 2024: A new version of the app should avoid problems with qpdf29.dll that may have occurred with earlier versions.
+Version with more informative error message about qpdf29.dll, 18 December 2024.

 Note: In some network setups, when printing from an Apache server, the current version may not print correctly.
 This older version should work correctly if the current one does not.
 (You might also try this .Net wrapper for the application; I have not tried it.)